How to Clear a Blocked Drain

 A blocked drain can be a nasty problem.
 You know you have one when your sink or shower starts to back up and water begins to spill onto the floor.
 This blog post will share many different ways that you can clear a blockage in your plumbing system at home, as well as what happens if you ignore a blockage!

 We’ll also discuss when you should call a plumber and the costs associated with fixing a blocked drain professionally.
 By following the steps below, you will be ready to fix a blocked drain yourself and prepared with all the information you need should you choose to call for help.
+If you need help with blocked drains in Melbourne give us a call.

 Are Your Drains Blocked?
 Look for These 7 Signs to Find Out!